rancher/elemental-toolkit/docs/derivatives_featureset.md

 ## Upgrades

-To upgrade the system, just run `cos-upgrade` and reboot.
+To upgrade an installed system, just run `cos-upgrade` and reboot.

 cOS during installation sets two `.img` images files in the `COS_STATE` partition:
 - `/cOS/active.img` labeled `COS_ACTIVE`: Where `cOS` typically boots from